 spanning only roughly a decade.

-Privacy and Security - Like the tape drive, the External USB is a device that is kept on-site within the enterprise,
+Privacy and Security - Like the tape drive, the External USB is a device that is kept on-site within the enterprise using the backup solution,

 and it is typically held responsible by trusted members of the company.
 External USB's basically have all of the perks